- On sale!

 Condition Report:

-Good - A little discolouration to a few of the paste stones.
-This is consistent with age and use, but does not detract from the overall appeal of the piece.
+Very Good - A little element of darkening to some of the paste stones on the head and tail of the snake.
+This is consistent with age and use and does not detract from the appeal of the piece.

 For more information about this bracelet, read below...